surniaulula/wpsso/readme.txt

 = 3.40.13-a.1 =

-(2017/04/12) After installing / activating / updating from the Plugin Details thickbox, the user is now returned to the original WPSSO settings page.
+(2017/04/12) Fixed the default Organization ID for an Organization selected in the Social Settings metabox.
+After installing / activating / updating from the Plugin Details thickbox, the user is now returned to the original WPSSO settings page.

 = 3.40.12 =